pkg-tool/vibro/docs/src/debugger.md

 - Ruby (rdbg): Provides debugging capabilities for Ruby applications

-These adapters enable Zed to provide a consistent debugging experience across multiple languages while leveraging the specific features and capabilities of each debugger.
+These adapters enable Vector to provide a consistent debugging experience across multiple languages while leveraging the specific features and capabilities of each debugger.

 ## Getting Started

 For basic debugging, you can set up a new configuration by opening the `New Session Modal` either via the `debugger: start` (default: f4) or by clicking the plus icon at the top right of the debug panel.

-For more advanced use cases, you can create debug configurations by directly editing the `.zed/debug.json` file in your project root directory.
+For more advanced use cases, you can create debug configurations by directly editing the `.vector/debug.json` file in your project root directory.

 You can then use the `New Session Modal` to select a configuration and start debugging.